CmdrSharp/hello-kate/README.md

+# Hello Kate is replaced by KubePulse

+[KubePulse](https://github.com/CmdrSharp/kubepulse) is the latest iteration of this tool, and is much smaller and more resource efficient whilst performing mostly the same basic functions.
+Development of Hello Kate is therefor stopped and the repository will be archived.

 # Hello Kate!
 Hello Kate is a simple cluster test application for Kubernetes.
 It displays basic information about the node/pod that served the webpage, and also sends the time continuously over a websocket.